HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 ### Timeline:
 (It´s only a possible timeline)
 - *7  May - 14 May:* Basic Othello playable game.
-- *14 May - 28 May:* Implementation of the classical (AND/OR)? quantum algortihm.
+- *14 May - 28 May:* Implementation of the classical (AND/OR)? quantum algorithm. -> Start this simultaneuosly with the Othello implementation?
 - *28 May - 4 June:* UI.
 - Testing/Adjustments?
 - Writing of paper?

+Skills:
+(Q)ML -> David, Enda, Nouhaila
+Qiskit -> Divyanshu, Barbora, ...
+Python Games -> Barbora
+UI -> Team
+Testing / Adjustments -> Team
+Paper -> Team

 ### Tasks:
 - Creation and implementation of the Othello mechanics and the rules.